Sell Your Divorce House In Florida

 • What entitlements does a spouse have in a Florida divorce?

-This blog from the 123SoldCash Team walks through the ins and outs of selling your home during a divorce in Florida, and tackles the most common questions regarding selling martial property in the Sunshine State.
+This blog from the 123SoldCash Team walks through the ins and outs of selling your home during a divorce in Florida, and tackles the most common questions regarding selling marital property in the Sunshine State.

 Who Receives The House In A Florida Divorce?